2. Managing the risk of slips and trips in health and social care

 Employees, and in particular those being cared for, may have conditions that put them at increased risk of falls.
 Factors include:

-- Medication – certain medications may increase the risk of falling.
+Certain medications may increase the risk of falling.
 Older people may have increased sensitivity to medications such as psychotropic drugs, sedatives, analgesics, beta-blockers, antidepressants, diuretics and antihypertensive drugs, which can all cause particular problems.

 Organisational factors

-Management - It is vital that organisations demonstrate good leadership with a clear management commitment to controlling the risks from slip and trips.
+Management – It is vital that organisations demonstrate good leadership with a clear management commitment to controlling the risks from slip and trips.
 This could be embedded within wider risk management systems to set out co-ordination between departments, estates, cleaning teams and the responsibilities of staff at all levels.
-Planning and design of new build or refurbishment work should ensure that safe walkways are provided and adequately cleaned/maintained.
-Arrangements should be monitored to ensure employees carry out their responsibilities.

 Cleaning – Decide how and when floors should be cleaned and how spillages can be quickly and effectively dealt with.
 You need to decide on the most effective cleaning method and avoid introducing more slip or trip risks.
 For example, many floors are only wet during cleaning and smooth floors left damp by a mop are likely to be extremely slippery so access to these areas is likely to need restricting until dry.
-Where traditional mopping takes place, there should be adequate segregation until the floor is dry.
-Spillages or localised contamination should be spot cleaned to reduce the risk of widening the contaminated area.
-Effective training and supervision is often overlooked, but is essential.
-For further information see our slips and trips page on cleaning.

 Environmental factors

-Floors – Slip resistant flooring should be used in bathrooms, kitchens or where surface contamination cannot be effectively controlled.
-The use of safer floors does not impact negatively on hygienic cleaning (according to HSE research).
-The condition of the floor, and changes in floor surface, eg stepping from carpet to a smooth floor or vice versa can cause stumbles and slips, especially for people with impaired vision or mobility.
-Where floor levels change and they present a risk, they should be clearly identified and handrails should be considered.
-It should be noted that highly reflective materials may be a barrier for people with dementia.
-This may sometimes be a desired outcome if it helps to ensure their safety.
-For further information on flooring see our slips and trips page on flooring.
+Floors – Slip-resistant flooring should be used in bathrooms, kitchens or where surface contamination cannot be effectively controlled.
+The use of safer floors does not impact negatively on hygienic cleaning (according to HSE's research report into slip resistance).
+The condition of the floor, and changes in floor surface, for example stepping from carpet to a smooth floor or vice versa can cause stumbles and slips, especially for people with impaired vision or mobility.

-Work environment - Consider environmental issues that may increase the risk of slips and trips.
-These include; lighting (natural or otherwise), noise distractions, the weather, humidity, and condensation.
+Work environment – Consider environmental issues that may increase the risk of slips and trips.
+These include lighting (natural or otherwise), noise distractions, the weather, humidity, and condensation.
 In order to assist people with limited mobility, ensure there are sufficient handrails at the correct height.
 It is also important to ensure there is continuity in handrail provision, particularly at doorways and that the handrail can be gripped effectively.
 Sufficient contrast between walls, handrails, floors and mobility aids will help ensure that they are used and help reduce falls.

 Obstacles – Floors should be free from trip hazards and obstructions, for example, avoid trailing wires and ensure equipment is stored away when not in use, rather than left in walkways.
 Where everyday furniture or equipment is present, and is a potential trip hazard, try to ensure that there is sufficient contrast between the equipment and the floor.
 One simple technique to help with this is to use black and white photographs of the environment to get an idea of how effective contrast is between surfaces and objects.